roceegithub/Justice-Navigator-Journal-Companion/reflection.md

 - I have added some information to the code.
 I have created a baseline to assist with our ideas and make changes as needed.
 - Created README.md file so we can add project based responses, reflection.md file for the team to communicate and advise of any ideas or changes they are interested in implementing.

+- @DeAnna thank you for the note I will make the changes and refresh.

 ## DeAnna

 - Submitted W8D2 project for the team with indication of the new project for our Capstone.